Vyral/jeff-wheatley/_posts/2022-05-04-may-montgomery-county-market-update-part-1.md

 {% include excerpt.html %}

-Are we headed for a correction in the Montgomery County real estate market?
+Are we heading for a correction in the Montgomery County real estate market?
 I’m going to begin to answer that question today in part one of my May market update.&nbsp;

 Real estate is a supply and demand game, and today we’re focusing on the supply side to discover where our market is headed in terms of prices.
 Next time, we’ll focus on demand, and after that, we’ll bring them both together.

-**Feel free to watch the full interview, or use these timestamps to browse specific topics at your leisure:**
+**Feel free to watch the full interview or use these timestamps to browse specific topics at your leisure:**

 0:00 — Introducing today’s topic